.

 Introducing LigoLab's Enhanced Backup Services

-In response to the growing cyber threats, LigoLab now offers Enhanced Backup Services.
-The services are designed to ensure all lab data remains secure, immutable, and easily recoverable.
+In response to the growing cyber threats facing healthcare organizations, LigoLab now offers Enhanced Backup Services, designed to ensure all lab data remains secure, immutable, and easily recoverable.

 • Automated, regular backups to secure off-site storage

-• Rapid restoration capabilities to reduce downtime during cyber incidents (~4hrs)
+• Rapid restoration capabilities to reduce downtime during cyber incidents, approximately four hours

-• Tailored support and consultation to customize backup solutions to your specific needs
+• Tailored support and consultation to customize backup solutions to each lab's specific needs

-The cost to implement these enhanced services starts at $300 a month, with the total cost based on the amount of data backed up.
+The cost to implement these enhanced services starts at $300 per month, with the total cost based on the amount of data.
+For more information, contact LigoLab’s support team.

-Security and regulatory compliance are crucial to ensuring an organization's cybersecurity posture is robust and resilient, so in addition to offering Enhanced Backup Services, LigoLab has also partnered with Law & Forensics, a global legal engineering firm dedicated to helping organizations identify vulnerabilities, mitigate risks, and achieve compliance with industry-specific regulations and standards.
+Security and regulatory compliance are crucial to ensuring an organization's cybersecurity posture is robust and resilient.
+In addition to Enhanced Backup Services, LigoLab has also partnered with Law & Forensics, a global legal engineering firm dedicated to helping organizations identify vulnerabilities, mitigate risks, and achieve compliance with industry-specific regulations and standards.

-“Law & Forensics is a team of experts that provides a comprehensive suite of cybersecurity audits and assessments tailored to an organization's unique needs and regulatory requirements,” said Kalantaryan, who encouraged all customers interested in learning more to contact LigoLab Support (Support@LigoLab.com).
+"Law & Forensics is a team of experts that provides a comprehensive suite of cybersecurity audits and assessments tailored to an organization's unique needs and regulatory requirements," said Kalantaryan.

 Industry Insights: Regulators Are Rewriting HIPAA - Survival Guide for Clinical & Pathology Labs